h2non/thread.js/README.md

 **simplifies JavaScript parallel computing in browser** environments through a clean and elegant promise-based [API](#api).
-You can run **tasks in real threads** in a really simple way, with an elegant programatic aproach and great state handling
+You can run **tasks in real threads** in a really simple way, with an elegant programatic aproach and greceful state handling

 It provides useful **features** such as **data binding serialization**, **cross-scope arguments passing**, **asynchronous tasks**, **require external scripts** in the thread and including built-in support to create a **pool of threads** to distribute multiple background tasks across multiple workers transparently using a simple load availability schedule algorithm